-2020 INTERNAL REVIEW DATA
+2022 INTERNAL REVIEW DATA

-During 2020, Massachusetts health insurance companies reported 11,650 member grievances (Figure 2).
+During 2022, Massachusetts health insurance companies reported 13,419 member grievances (Figure 2).
 These grievances include many different types of member complaints, such as disputes over coverage for treatment or cost-sharing.

-${\bf Source:}~2020$ insurance carrier reports to the Office of Patient Protection, pursuant to 958 CMR 3.600.
+Source: 2022 insurance carrier reports to the Office of Patient Protection, pursuant to 958 CMR 3.600.

-i M.G.L. c.
+M.G.L. c.
 1760 §§ 13-14.

-Figure 3 shows the member grievances reported by each health insurance company that provided fully-insured coverage in Massachusetts during 2020.
+Figure 3 shows the member grievances reported by the state's health plans with the most fully-insured members in 2022.
 As in past years, insurers with more members have more appeals.
-In order to compare health insurance company practices, OPP also analyzed the number of grievances filed per number of health plan members, to come up with a "weighted average" that gives a better indication of which insurers have the highest numbers of grievances relative to their total membership.
+In order to compare health insurance company practices, OPP also analyzed the number of grievances filed per number of health plan members, to come up with a 'weighted average" that gives a better indication of which insurers have the highest numbers of grievances relative to their total membership.

 Under current OPP regulations, health plans report detailed information about the types and outcomes of member grievances received.
-For 2020, health plans reported the following figures:
+For 2022, health plans reported the following figures:

-• Member grievances: Health insurers resolved 50% or 5,789 of all member grievances fully or partly in favor of the member.
+• Member grievances: Health insurers resolved 46% or 6,166 of all member grievances fully or partly in favor of the member.

-- Medical necessity denials: 4,928 or 42% of internal grievances resulted from adverse determinations by the health plan, which are denials of coverage based on health plan medical necessity decisions. - Behavioral Health: Of the 4,928 grievances based on medical necessity, 6% or 287 involved behavioral health treatment. - Pursuing external review: Of those grievances denied based on medical necessity, 12% of patients or consumers sought an independent external review of the health plan's final adverse determination (Figure 4).
-While this number may seem low, it is 2% higher than in 2019.
-There are a significant portion of consumers who are aware of their appeal rights and are exercising them, and yet opportunities for consumer engagement remain.
+- Medical necessity denials: 7,291 or 54% of internal grievances resulted from adverse determinations by the health plan, which are denials of coverage based on health plan medical necessity decisions. - Behavioral Health: Of the 7,291 grievances based on medical necessity, less than 4% or 267 involved behavioral health treatment. - Pursuing external review: Of those grievances denied based on medical necessity, 10% of patients or consumers sought an independent external review of the health plan's final adverse determination (FIGURE 4).
+This number is 1% higher than in 2021.
+While there are a significant portion of consumers who are aware of their appeal rights and are exercising them, opportunities for consumer engagement remain.